xacrimon/dashmap/README.md

 - fix priority bugs quickly.
 - do consulting.

-Please head over to the [xs:code page](https://xscode.com/xacrimon/dashmap) for more information.
+Please head over to the [xs:code page](https://xscode.com/xacrimon/dashmap) or contact me directly for more information.

 ## Support me